-While the SA Foundation definitely does not support the legalization of prostitution in Canada and supports the implementation of the Swedish model (see below), our primary focus is on the RECOVERY of these women from sexual exploitation.
-Therefore, our time and resources are spent entirely to meet this objective.
+The SA Foundation definitely does not support the legalization of prostitution, and we believe that there are other models that would be more effective (the Nordic Model).
+Our primary focus remains on the RECOVERY of these women from sexual exploitation.
+Therefore, our time and resources are spent entirely to meet this objective

 WHAT HAS SWEDEN DONE?

 The Swedish government purports that gender equality will remain unattainable as long as men buy, sell and exploit women and children by prostituting them (Swedish Ministry of Industry, Employment and Communications, April 2005).
 The Swedish government stands by the notion that prostitution is a gender-specific phenomenon, where the majority of victims are overwhelmingly women and young girls, while the perpetrators are invariably men.
 It is stated in the Swedish Ministry of Industry, Employment and Communications, April 2005 correspondence that: If men did not regard it as their self-evident right to buy and sexually exploit women and children, prostitution and trafficking in human beings for sexual purposes would not exist.
 The link between human trafficking for sexual purposes and prostitution is also clearly enunciated by the Swedish government where it is stated that: international trafficking in human beings could not flourish but for the existence of local prostitution markets where men are willing and able to buy and sell women and children for sexual exploitation.

 Swedish Penal Code, Chapter 6, Section 11